 I never would’ve imagined returning home after living abroad as so refreshing and well, fun.
 What happened to the person, aka me, who was running away from a supposedly unhappy existence?
 What changed?
 Is it the place or me who sees things differently?
-It’s been a process of adjustment, and repatriation isn’t easy.
-Each day is a series of “going for no” and reading rejection letters, but in order to achieve freedom and happiness, you have to fail along the way.
+It’s been a process of adjustment, understanding reverse culture shock, and remembering that repatriation isn’t easy.
+Each day is an adjustment, but we’re happier each day.
 This story outlines how we returned and how we’re handling home after years of living abroad.

 Returning Home After Living Abroad

 This article was originally created on December 4, 2015.
 It has been maintained and updated (as of June 28, 2018) to reflect current viewpoints and travel trends.

 First, I’d like to be upfront with you.
 I still struggle every day but couldn’t be happier right…now.
 That’s a part of life and something Christina and I knew when leaving our cushy life in South Korea.
 After a few years of living in the US again and thinking about our time back at home, I never thought the following words would reach my fingers to be placed onto a piece of paper and eventually out into the world.
 I’m okay with returning home after living abroad.
 It took some processing and work to reach this point, but I have absolute confidence in the previous sentence.
 Getting there started with the last moments of our trip between South Korea and home (aka the United States), though that feeling of “home” is relative.

 Our Return Home Begins